Professor Niaz A Shah

 Professor in Law

-Niaz, as a Professor in Law, taught human rights law; refugee law, public and administrative law, and Islamic law for nearly two decades at the University of Hull.
-In January 2025, the University of Essex (Law School) appointed Professor Shah as an External Examiner for four years on their LLM modules.
+Niaz, formerly a Professor in Law at the University of Hull, taught human rights law; refugee law, public and administrative law, and Islamic law for nearly two decades at the University of Hull.
+In January 2025, the University of Essex (Law School) appointed Niaz as an External Examiner for four years on their undergraduate Islamic law and postgraduate (LLM) modules on international law related to the UN and the use of force, peacekeeping, criminal law and gender, peace, and justice.
 Before joining Hull University, Niaz was a Visiting Fellow at the Lauterpach Centre for International Law at the University of Cambridge.
-Niaz completed his PhD at Queen’s University Belfast on a prestigious SPUR Scholarship in 2005 and before that attended a short course on international human rights law at Nottingham University.
+Niaz completed his PhD at Queen’s University Belfast on a prestigious SPUR Scholarship in 2005.
+Before joining Queen’s, he attended a short course on international human rights law at Nottingham University.

-Niaz has worked with governments and inter-governmental organisations, such as the United Nations (New York); UNDP (Somali & Pakistan); UNHCR and UNICEF (Pakistan); EU; NATO; The Commonwealth Secretariate, London and the United States Institute of Peace.
+Niaz has worked with governments and inter-governmental organisations, such as the United Nations (New York); UNDP (Somalia & Pakistan); UNHCR and UNICEF (Pakistan); EU, NATO; The Commonwealth Secretariat, London, and the United States Institute of Peace.

 Publications

-Niaz has been a prolific author and has published three monographs, an edited book, articles in research journals and training manuals.
-His research monographs include Islamic Law and the Law of Armed Conflict: The Armed Conflict in Pakistan (2011); Self-defence in Islamic and International Law: Assessing Al-Qaeda and the Invasion of Iraq (2008) and Women, the Koran and International Human Rights Law: The Experience of Pakistan (2006).
+Niaz has been a prolific researcher and has published three monographs, an edited book, articles in prestigious research journals, training manuals and reports for the European Union and UNDP.
+His research monographs include Islamic Law and the Law of Armed Conflict: The Armed Conflict in Pakistan (2011); Self-defence in Islamic and International Law: Assessing Al-Qaeda and the Invasion of Iraq (2008), and Women, the Koran and International Human Rights Law: The Experience of Pakistan (2006).
 His edited book is Islam and the Law of Armed Conflict: Essential Readings (2015).

 Niaz’s selected research journal articles are: